HMS Redbreast (1915)

-HMS Redbreast was a passenger/cargo ship requisitioned by the British Government during World War I, and used as a messenger ship and anti-submarine Q-ship.
+HMS Redbreast was a passenger and cargo ship requisitioned by the British Government during World War I, and used as a messenger ship and anti-submarine Q-ship.
 She was torpedoed and sunk by the Imperial German Navy submarine in the Aegean Sea on 15 July 1917 while on passage from Skyros to the Doro Channel.
 Forty-two of her crew were killed.